Clinical Evidence and Published Research

 Of men retain erections*

-*Based upon a review of 270 patients who all had treatment at The Focal Therapy Clinic using advanced MRI-ultrasound fusion technology to ensure treatment accuracy
+*Based upon our outcome audit of 265 patients (October 2025) who all had treatment at The Focal Therapy Clinic using advanced MRI-ultrasound fusion technology to ensure treatment accuracy

 Book your consultation